-As a global health care company, Johnson & Johnson has a responsibility to help create a world where people across all economic and social circumstances have access to the treatments they need.
+We have a responsibility to help create a world where people across all economic and social circumstances can access the treatments they need.
 To enhance access to our health care products, we have many programs for those who cannot afford our medicines.
-We continually offer support that works to increase access to care in medically underserved communities both in the United States and abroad.

 Access Programs in the U.S.

-Johnson & Johnson sustains a commitment spanning decades to ensure that lower income and underprivileged patients are able to access our medicines.
+We strive to reduce our costs in order to maintain reasonable prices and broaden access to our health products.
 We also work with governments and international donors around the world to provide our products at affordable prices.